MKaczmarski07/Raspberry-IoT/README.md

     http://localhost:8100/

-<a name="raspi"></a>
+# <a name="raspi"></a>
-## Setup the Raspberry Pi
+# Setup the Raspberry Pi

 ### First steps
 The first step is to upload the Raspberry Pi OS image to the SD card.
-This can be easily done using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool available on the official website.
+This can be easily done using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) tool available on the official website. </br>

-After installing the system and initial configuration, you can connect to the microcomputer wirelessly using SSH.
-In the terminal on your computer, enter:
+After installing the system, you can either access the Raspberry Pi OS using keyboard and monitor connected directly to the computer, or remotely via SSH.

+To access the device via SSH, enter the following in the terminal:

 ```
   ssh username@ipAddress
   password
 ```
-Where the first part corresponds to the user account, and the second part is the IP address of the raspberry in the local network.
-The default user is "pi" and the default password is "raspberry".
+The default SSH user is "pi" and the default password is "raspberry".

 ### Safe shutdown
+> [!WARNING]
-The raspberrypi microcomputer should not be turned off by immediately disconnecting the power supply, as this may damage the system or the SD card.
-To safely turn off your device, in the raspberry terminal, enter
+> The raspberrypi microcomputer should not be turned off by immediately disconnecting the power supply, as this may damage the system or the SD card.

+To safely turn off the device, enter the following the the Raspberry Pi OS terminal:
 ```
   sudo shutdown -h now
 ```
-And wait until the green LED on the raspberry stops blinking
+And wait until the green LED on the raspberry stops blinking.

 <a name="setup-flask"></a>
-## Setup Flask Web Server Manually
+# Setup Flask Web Server on the Raspberry Pi
-First, install the required dependencies
+First, install the required dependencies for this project:

 ```
 sudo apt update